Jacopo00811/01034_Advanced_Engineering_Mathematics_2/README.md

 # 01034_Advanced_Engineering_Mathematics_2
-01034 Advanced Engineering Mathematics 2 Fall 22
+Material and Maple exercises for the course 01034 Advanced Engineering Mathematics 2 (Fall 22) at DTU